Ruth Kark: Awards and recognition

 Professor Kark has received numerous scholarships and awards.
 These include the Jerusalem Bank award, a Fulbright scholarship (USA-Israel), and various others.
 In 2009, Kark and co-author Joseph Glass won an award for their research on the development of banking in Ottoman Palestine.

 In 2013, Kark was awarded the Yakir Yerushalayim prize (the Jerusalem Award) for her contributions to the city of Jerusalem.
-In 2014, she received the Herzl prize for her research on the settlement in the land of Israel, and in 2016 she was awarded a recognition of excellence award from the Israeli Geographical Society.
+In 2014, she received the Herzl Award for her research on the settlement in the land of Israel, and in 2016 she was awarded a recognition of excellence award from the Israeli Geographical Society.

 In 2025, Kark was awarded the prestigious Israel Prize in the field of geographical research and knowledge of the Land of Israel.
 The prize committee praised Kark's "comprehensive, original, and unique contribution".
 Kark is the first female geographer to be awarded the prize in the area of Geography.
 Kark has also been commended on her dedication to uncovering and highlighting the role of women in settlement and society in the region.
 This includes her work on Jewish, Christian, Arab Muslim and Bedouin women and their contributions.